Religion and Morality

 1. Contemporary morality uses the notion of moral obligation.

-3. But a legalistic system of morality presupposes a law-giver.
+2. But a law presupposes a law-giver.

-4. However, laws and norms of human society and individual conscience won't do because they are often wrong, absurd and idiosyncratic, as history amply shows.
+3. However, laws and norms of human society and individual conscience won't do because they are often wrong, absurd and idiosyncratic, as history amply shows.

-5. Hence, the only plausible law-giver left is God.
+4. Hence, the only plausible law-giver left is God.

-6. So, contemporary morality entails a divine law theory of obligation in which moral laws are divine commands.
+5. So, contemporary morality entails a divine law theory of obligation in which moral laws are divine commands.

-1. The basic issues about the relation between morality and God concern:
+The basic issues about the relation between morality and God concern:

 · the relation between God's commands and morality.